 Do you home to families with larger breeds in the home?

-What if I want a particular Colour dog?
+What if I want a particular colour dog?

 We are not breeders or a pet store and do not act in a demand and supply manner.
 We take in dogs that need assistance and cannot guarantee as to when new dogs will arrive.
 We do not match dogs based upon appearance .
 We do not fulfill requests for specific colors, size, or any other superficial desires.